 We are experienced physicians and technologists.
-We are a small locally owned and operated company with CLIA licensed and CAP accreditation.
+We are a small locally owned and operated company and are CLIA licensed and CAP accredited.
 Several of our team members have children in the local public school districts we are serving.
 Our sole mission with COVID testing is to do the best job humanly possible to:

 - Provide accurate and timely results